I am a researcher in the field of History of Logic, with a special interest in Ancient and Medieval Logic.

 I graduated at the University of Parma with a thesis on Aristotle’s theory of modality.
 I still collaborate with the University of Parma with many projects, such as the biennal Workshop on Medieval Logic and Metaphysis, the project “Idee in Bozza“, the project “Philo-diffusione“.
 In Parma, I also teach an introductory course to Logic and History of Logic.

-Apart from medieval logic and modal theories, I am deeply fond of music, mountains, Italian food and slow ways of travelling.
+Apart from medieval logic and modal theories, I am deeply fond of music (which often drives my neighbours quite mad), mountains, Italian food and slow ways of travelling.
 Since 2017, I am coordinator of festival It.a.cà, dedicated to responsible tourism (editions: 2017, 2018).
 I am also a member of the association “Il Taccuino di Darwin“, which organizes outreach events mostly dedicated to the topics of sustainability, inter-culturality and active citizenship.